Necker Island (Hawaii): Archaeology

 Necker Island is known for its numerous religious sites and cultural objects.
 There are few, if any, signs of long-term habitation, giving rise to the theory that people visited the island for short periods from other islands instead of settling permanently.
 Many anthropologists believe that the island was a ceremonial and religious site.
 Necker has 55 currently known sites including 33 ritual sites called heiau, while the remaining sites represent agricultural terraces, miscellaneous platforms, and shelter caves — of which Bowl Cave is the largest.
-Cultural sites on Necker Island are contemporaneous with those on Nihoa and appear to have been abandoned at roughly the same time several centuries prior to European contact with the Hawaiian Islands.
+Cultural sites on Necker Island are contemporaneous with those on Nīhoa and appear to have been abandoned at roughly the same time several centuries prior to European contact with the Hawaiian Islands.